microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirSyncfeature.md

 ```

 ## Description
-the Get-EntraDirSyncfeature cmdlet is used to check the status of identity synchronization features for a tenant.
+The Get-EntraDirSyncfeature cmdlet is used to check the status of identity synchronization features for a tenant.
 Features that can be used with this cmdlet include:
 - **DeviceWriteback**
 - **DirectoryExtensions**